NoroffFEU/development-platforms/vitejs-case-study.md

 ## Introduction

-I have chosen to learn more about what a bundler is and why we need to have them.
-I wanted to dig in and learn more about the building tool Vite js.
+In this case study will you learn more about what a bundler is and why we need to have them.
+Dig in and learn more about this new building tool Vite js.

 Vite js is a building tool for frontend development and the goal is to give the developers an faster and a more satisfy experience for modern web projects.